 Each song on the album gives some thought to the question of what it means to be a woman in the 21st Century.
 Expect to hear a wide range of musical insights which question this theme, ranging from the personal to the political: the bitter sweet to the lyrical.
 This album is free to download and features ‘A Message from Dorothy from the Other Side’ by Gertrude as well as a variety of other artists -each with their own unique take on the subject at hand.

 A track from Gertrude’s latest album called Proabtionary Citizen is set to appear on a new compilation called ‘Voices of Resistance’.
 The compilation album features a wide variety of artists including Rot Jaws, Ded Prez and Renu Hossain.
 The album will be released on May 1st 2014 via bandcamp.All the money raised from the sale of the CD will go towards highlighting issues of social justice and equality via the newspaper ‘Fight Racism!
 Fight Imperialism!’

-Gertrude are an alternative 4 piece – based in and around London.
+Gertrude are an alternative 4 piece band – based in and around London.
 They formed as a collective in 1996 after two members met in a self organised communal house in the East End.
-Originally a 5 piece -this all female band soon caused a stir in many different London ‘scenes’.
+Originally a 5 piece – Gertrude soon caused a stir in many different London ‘scenes’.

-Over the years Gertrude have been lucky to support some amazing seminal bands such as:- Chumbawamba, The Slits, No means No, Fugazi and Shellac.
+Over the years Gertrude have been honored to support some really amazing bands such as:- Chumbawamba, The Slits, No means No, Fugazi and Shellac.
 The band have toured in Europe, Canada and the United States and have been asked to perform at various Ladyfest events.